KatherineMichel/python-and-django-resources/README.md

 <!--
 https://hacks.mozilla.org/2019/04/pyodide-bringing-the-scientific-python-stack-to-the-browser/ | Pyodide: Bringing the scientific Python stack to the browser - Mozilla Hacks - the Web developer blog

-https://twitter.com/glasnt/status/1127465047188328448 | Katie McLaughlin ✨ on Twitter: "If you have 45 minutes, I strongly urge you to watch @freakboy3742's keynote from @pycon last week.
-It's amazing, compelling, heart-breaking and heart-warming, and a must watch, even if you don't do Python. https://t.co/UOY2rzscDG"

 https://pyfound.blogspot.com/2019/05/russell-keith-magee-python-on-other.html | Python Software Foundation News: Russell Keith-Magee: Python On Other Platforms